Plot Twist: What if Jennifer Lawrence had a Medical Alert?

 Lawrence became the highest grossing action heroine of all time for her portrayal of Katniss Everdeen in The Hunger Games.
 Based on the novel by Suzanne Collins, The Hunger Games trilogy is set in a dystopian future where young adults are pitted against each other in a combat to the death.

-In a bid to save her sister from the death match, Katniss volunteers in her sister’s stead.
+In a bid to save her sister from a death match, Katniss volunteers in her sister’s stead.
 The sequel finds Katniss entering the tournament once again.
-Once in the arena, the Tributes can claim found weapons.
-Katniss’ weapon of choice was the bow and arrow.
+In the arena, Katniss’ weapon of choice was the bow and arrow.

-But if Katniss had Alert1’s Mobile Medical Alert, a quick push of the button would have tracked her anywhere in the arena.
-From there, the long-forgotten (SPOILER) 13th District would have found Katniss.
-The Kelsi’s built to detect your location anywhere, even in the Quarter Quell arena.
-Katniss would have been saved right away without the need to undergo the deadly tournament.
+But if Katniss had Alert1’s mobile medical alert wristband, a quick push of the button would have tracked her anywhere in the arena.
+From there, the 13th District would have found Katniss quickly.
+Katniss could have been saved right away without the need to undergo the deadly tournament.

 2. House at the End of the Street

-Since it covers 600 feet around the base station, the medical alert button would have saved young Elissa from being terrorized in her neighborhood.
-What’s more, Elissa could have benefitted from the highly sensitive Fall Detection System.
+Since it covers 600 feet around the base station, Alert1's in-home medical alert would have saved young Elissa from being terrorized in her neighborhood.
+What’s more, Elissa could have benefitted from a button alert with fall detection.
 Being chased through the house, the highly sensitive pendant would have sensed Elissa’s falls.
 Alert1 would have asked through the medical alert base unit if everything was alright.
-If no response is given, Alert1 would have notified Elissa’s list of contacts—which could have included 911.
-Elissa would have been saved and found after Alert1 dispatched EMS personnel.
+If no response was given, Alert1 would have notified Elissa’s list of contacts—which could have included 911.
+Elissa would have been saved and found after Alert1 dispatched help in seconds .

 3. X-men: First Class